 Bear in mind that some toilets aren’t that accommodating to little bums so you might want to carry around a travel children’s toilet seat.
 This will be a lot smaller and lighter than a travel potty and can just be wiped off with a wet wipe once used.

-- 【Upgrade Version】Below the potty seat are 4pcs Non Slip rubber pads (not 2pcs from other sellers), which prevent children slipping on the toilet effectively, offer comfort and safety to them.
-Two...
+- 【Upgrade Version】Upgrade Version】Compare to the toilet seat from other seller, our green potty seat has 4pcs Non Slip rubber pads (not 2pcs from other sellers), which prevent children slipping...

 Final thoughts on travel potty vs toilet